orsonteodoro/gcf2/README.md

 * Max package build time:  87526 seconds ( 1 days 0 hours 18 minutes 46 seconds )
 * Min package build time:  4 seconds

+The no-cfi-icall.conf numbers is higher because it does not count the auto applied -fno-sanitize=cfi-icall.

 No source base browser tested yet for build time.

 The above percents are relative to the @world.